corsairmarks/deassimilate_machines/mod/README.md

 * Tradition `tr_synthetics_synthetic_age` - Synthetic Age in order to grant machine empires trait picks for both machines and robots
 * Tradition `tr_synthetics_solid_state_actuators` - Solid State Actuators in order to grant machine empires trait points for both machines and robots

-What this means to you is that this mod is not compatible with most other assimilation-altering mods.
-That is because its highly likely they are editing the same events and species rights.

-This mod is explicitly compatible with my mod [Special Leadership Privileges for Battle Thralls and Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) despite both mods affecting full military service.
+This mod is explicitly compatible with all of my other mods, including those that also modify assimilation or other species rights.

 ### When to Install